christianmerkwirth/cloudRTools/README.md

 to handle extremely large data sets.

-Often the solution to a given problem can involve the combination of different approaches, e.g. filtering and aggregating the intial, extremely huge data set by means of a query processing framework and then executing a more complex machine learning algorithm on the already reduced data set.
+Often the solution to a given problem can involve the combination of different approaches, e.g. filtering and aggregating the initial, extremely huge data set by means of a query processing framework and then executing a more complex machine learning algorithm on the already reduced data set.

 ## Docker images